 I really relish the book inside-out, genuinely a work of art.
 Its cover is subtle and unpretentious with a transition between pink and purple, and there is a blur of yellowish hallo in the middle of the front cover, like breaking dawn.
 At first glance, the cover design makes it rather look like a novel.
 You will see the book’s title and author name on the front cover.

-There are endpapers inside the front and back of the hardcover, with the summary and sections of the book’s content and short introduction about the author.
+There are endpapers inside the front and back of the hardcover, with the summary and sections of the book’s content and a short introduction about the author.
 The decoration with watercolor paintings gives aesthetic pleasure.
 Elegant and vivid to demonstrate enthusiastic spirit in the book.
 You will get mesmerized by the sense of elaboration in the Japanese art of simplicity.

 The paper is fairly thick and high-quality in a matte finish for watercolor prints.
 And, The content is well organized and easy to follow with headings and the paintings, which literally sweep me off my feet.